I’ve been playing outside today, bringing a little fall to the porch. During the summer it looks something like this

 Swapped the summer china on the hutch for plates with more of an autumn feel.

 The fall floral arrangement on the door is the same one I used last year for fall.
 The only thing I purchased for fall this year was a lantern from Old Time Pottery.

 This shabby, old chair holds a sunny red geranium all summer.
 Old chairs make great plant stands.

-For fall, it’s sporting a sunshine yellow Chrysanthemum.
-If you could grow sunshine in the garden, this is how it would look.
+If you could grow sunshine in the garden, I’m pretty sure this is how it would look.